NoozAbooz/mcpi-reborn-extended/README.md

 - x64 PC running Debian/Ubuntu

 ## User guide

-### Starting the gane
+### Starting the game
-Type `planet-launcher` into terminal or find it from your start menu.
+If you didn't choose to install the launcher, launch with `minecraft-pi-reborn-client` and configure your features.
+Otherwise, type `planet-launcher` into terminal or find `Planet Launcher` from your start menu.
 You will be greeted with the launcher, from which you can configure settings like username, control which mods are enabled, and add servers.
 Once you are done, hit "Launch" and start the game!

 ### Controls
 Once you are in a world, you will be able to move with WASD and Space.